6-2-0: United States

-On a trip to England, Robert L. Stevens, president of the Camden and Amboy (C&A) railroad, saw 6-2-0 demonstrations on the railways there.
+On a trip to England, Robert L. Stevens, president of the Camden and Amboy (C&A) railroad, saw demonstrations of Crampton locomotives on the railways there, most likely of the LNWR's Bury-built "Liverpool".
 When he returned in 1848, Stevens asked his master mechanic Isaac Dripps to build him a 6-2-0 for use on the C&A. The specifications for the first 6-2-0 included a 38" diameter boiler that would burn anthracite coal and 96" diameter driving wheels.

 Designing the locomotive type to burn coal, which was still fairly expensive and difficult to come by, was unusual for the time.
 The great majority of locomotives of the 1830s and 1840s were built to burn wood, which was very plentiful, cheap and exceptionally easy to obtain along the railroad rights of way.
 Besides being more expensive, coal required a larger firebox in which to burn.
 Dripps rose to the challenge and created an operable design.

-The first of three locomotives based on these specifications, named John Stevens, was completed in 1849.
+The first of three locomotives based on these specifications, named John Stevens after Robert's father, was completed in 1849.
 Dripps wasn't too sure that the locomotive would prove effective on American railroads, and his reservations turned out to be correct.
 The locomotive's tractive effort was not sufficient for long term or heavy work.
-With only one driving axle and three unpowered leading axles, too much of the locomotive's weight was distributed over the unpowered lead three axles.
+With only one driving axle and three unpowered leading axles, too much of the locomotive's weight was distributed over the unpowered lead three axles, not to mention the fact that the C&A's tracks were not built nor modified to handle the high speed services that these engines were built for.
 Almost a century passed before a six-wheel leading truck was used again, on the PRR S1 and S2.

 The C&A's management, on the other hand, thought it performed admirably enough to order two more of them and place them in passenger service.
 It was claimed that they could reach 60 m.p.h. at a time when fast trains reached only 40 m.p.h.
 The 6-2-0s were later rebuilt to 4-4-0s and were in use as late as 1865.